rickhaigh/embsys310/assignment07/assignment07.md

 3. Bonus: Is there anything that can be done to optimize the usage of ROM or RAM resources?
 Explain any options.

    **Reducing the stack size appears to be a practical way to reduce ram usage.
-Reducing worked fine at 64bytes, but became flaky at 32bytes**
+Reducing worked at 64bytes sometimes, but became flaky at 32bytes.
+In the end 128bytes seems to work without ending up in the default handler.
+The IAR stack analysis just shows 24bytes of stack usage, so I am not sure why 32 and 64 bytes does not work -- see assignment07/blinky_cmsis_stack_usage.map**

-   **Increasing optimization did not appear to have any impact on ram usage, but did slightly change ROM usage**
+   **Increasing optimization did not appear to have any impact on ram usage, but did slightly reduce ROM(code) usage from 376 bytes to 346 bytes.**
 ## What to turn in and how:
 - Check in all your homework in your repo under the folder “assignment07”.
 - Your folder should contain the following: